JainamSavla/JainamSavla/README.md

 ## 👨‍💻 About Me
 <img align="right" width="250" src="https://i.pinimg.com/1200x/8d/5b/a4/8d5ba4691a7f877ea25dc5eacca27688.jpg" alt="Fovvy" />

-I am a **Computer Science and Engineering student** with a strong focus on
+I am a **Computer Science and Engineering student** with interests in
-**Artificial Intelligence, Machine Learning, and Full-Stack Development**.
+**AI/ML, full-stack development, and data-driven systems**.

-I enjoy building **scalable applications**, working with **data-driven systems**,
+I enjoy building scalable applications, experimenting with machine learning models,
-and applying **AI/ML models to real-world problems**.
-My experience spans across
-backend logic, modern frontend frameworks, and analytical problem-solving.

-- 🔹 Strong foundation in **Python, Java, JavaScript, and SQL**
-- 🔹 Hands-on experience with **AI/ML pipelines and data analytics**
-- 🔹 Passionate about **open-source contributions and collaborative development**
+and contributing to **open-source projects** while continuously learning
-- 🔹 Continuously learning emerging technologies like **Blockchain & Quantum Computing**
+emerging technologies such as **Blockchain and Quantum Computing**.

-📌 *I believe in writing clean, efficient code and building solutions that create impact.*

 ## 📬 Connect With Me